 You can't beat a food gift that requires only four ingredients.
 Your active time to make this toffee is only about 20 minutes—you can decorate the tree while you wait for the toffee and chocolate layers to cool.
 Use Christmas candy boxes and ribbon to package the toffee up to make it feel extra special.

 When it's crunch time during the holidays, it's no time to get involved in a difficult recipe.
 Instead, grab a bag of white chocolate chips, your favorite peanut butter and some maple syrup to make this fudge in 15 minutes or less.

 For the chocolate lover in your life, gift this marbled chocolate bark that includes four (yes, four!) different types of chocolate.
-This stays good in an airtight container for up to three weeks so keep a batch on hand if you have unexpected gifts after the holidays.
+This stays good in an airtight container for up to three weeks, so keep a batch on hand if you have unexpected gifts after the holidays.

 Chocolate and peanut butter were made for each other.
 If you're tired of baking this holiday season, skip turning on the oven and make these no-bake cookies instead.
 Add a sprinkle of flaky sea salt to make these feel extra fancy.

-Matzo gets a bad rap for being bland but really, being bland is great because it means you have a blank slate to work with.
+Matzo gets a bad rap for being bland, but really, being bland is great because it means you have a blank slate to work with.
 If you have extra matzo left over from Hanukkah celebrations, dip it in melted chocolate and sprinkle sea salt on top to make these irresistible treats.
 For an extra seasonal touch, use Andes Mints in place of the bittersweet chocolate.

-Chocolate chip cookies are a dime a dozen this time of year.
+Chocolate chip holiday cookies are a dime a dozen this time of year.
 Even if they are everyone's favorite cookie, you don't want your gift to end up in the back of the freezer.
 Gift these peanut butter chocolate chip pretzel cups instead!
 Be sure to line your muffin tin with pretty holiday cupcake liners for easy gifting.

 Move beyond baked goods and give a bottle of this chocolate stout fudge sauce.
 They'll think of you fondly as they pour it on ice cream sundaes, fresh fruit or special desserts all year long.

-Holiday Yule Log
+Holiday Yule log

-If you have people on your gift list you need to impress (maybe your in-laws?), spend an afternoon making this show-stopping yule log.
+If you have people on your gift list you need to impress (maybe your in-laws?), spend an afternoon making this show-stopping Yule log.
 A light chocolate sponge cake is moistened with Kahlua, filled with tiramisu filling and then thickly frosted with a rich dark chocolate ganache.
 Top with pistachios and powdered sugar to finish it off.